Portfolio-Projects/Triangle/README.md

 # Triangle
 Write a program that will determine the type of a triangle.
-It should take the lengths of the triangle's three sides as input, and return whether the triangle is equilateral, isosceles or scalene javascript.
+It should take the lengths of the triangle's three sides as input, and return whether the triangle is equilateral, isosceles or scalene.
+Code and solution given is written in Javascript.